Spiky-73/SpikysLib/README.md

 # Changelog

+### v1.3.1.2
+- Ported to MagicStorage v0.7
+- Added a custom StorageAggregator to MagicStorage
+- Disabled MagicStorageIntegration.StackFix

 ### v1.3.1.1
 - Fixed a complete freeze of the of game when joining multiplayer
 - Fixed UIFlex elements incorrect size on Recalculate